Ledbury Celebration – 5th July – full programme now available

 Please advise me –

-1. If you wish to stand for a committee member or official of Ledbury Food Group.
+1. a) If you wish to stand for a committee member or official of Ledbury Food Group.
 Please note that Committee Members and Officials must be members of the Food Group

 Griff Holliday, Secretary – 01531 633637